- Use radio buttons to build a multiple-choice quiz

 - Create a helper class to store data objects

-Overview of President's Quiz
+Overview of Multiple Choice Quiz App

 In this project, we will build a multiple choice quiz about the U.S. presidents.
 Click on the video below to see an overview.